SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

   Note that for the ``host`` value, it is essential that you use the IP address of your SQreamDB machine.

-6. If you have installed Studio on a server where SQream is already installed, move the **sqream-admin-config.json** file to **/etc/sqream/**:
+6. If you have installed Studio on a server where SQreamDB is already installed, move the **sqream-admin-config.json** file to **/etc/sqream/**:

    .. code-block:: console